VELD-Dev/Enhanced-Monsters/README.md

 #### Q: If I have a mod allowing to kill all enemies, will all of them being sellable
 > A: *Yes but there are prerequisites for this.
 You need to go into the `EnemiesData.json` settings file and set every mob's `Pickupable` boolean value to `true`.
 Don't forget to add them values.*
 ---
+#### Q: Why do some of the modded monsters of my modpack aren't grabbable after killing them ?
+> A: *By default, any mob that doesn't have default data is not "pickupable".
+You need to access the EnemyData config file and set the modded mob's values and wether it's pickupable or not.
+After that you need to restart the game.
+Note that some mods do register default data for their mobs so it is not required with every modded mob.*
+---
 #### Q: I have encountered a bug, how do I report it ?
 > A: *You can report it in the [**GitHub issues**](https://github.com/VELD-Dev/Enhanced-Monsters/issues) page, or join the [**Lethal Company Modding**](https://discord.gg/4AuKMbYVys) Discord Server and go to the [**Enhanced Monsters Topic**](https://discord.com/channels/1168655651455639582/1212448321017483275) inside the **`#mod-releases`** forum*